ghickman/linode/README.md

-# Python Linode API Wrapper
+# Linode API Python Bindings
-A python wrapper for the Linode's API that attempts to act just like the [Linode API](http://linode.com/api/linode) Docs say it will while being pythonic.
+A thin python wrapper around [Linode's API](http://linode.com/api).
+Built with the idea of sticking to Linode's docs and being pythonic.

+This is currently untested alpha software.

 ## Installation